Fun, Free, and Almost Free Things to do in Canberra

 Local tip: Combine your visit with a stop at nearby Tidbinbilla Nature reserve – you are bound to see a Kangaroo or two.

-Exploring the Canberra outdoors
+Exploring the outdoors in Canberra

-Australian National Botanical Gardens
+Australian National Botanical Garden

-Gardens have become a lot more popular in the age of Instagram and this one is no different.
+Gardens have become a lot more popular in the age of Instagram, and this one is no different.
 Highlights include the Red Centre Garden, especially if you have not had the chance to visit Uluru yet.

 The Red Centre Garden – Credit: Adigautam5 / CC BY-SA